johnalison/WorkingPhilosophy/YouAreWhatYouThink.md

 # You are what you think, but with practice, you can change what you think

 - Perfection not required

 - Begin Again

 - Important truth that most people don't know/realize

 - Take the day a moment at a time.
 No need to rush into it, to rush to the next moment.
 The day will arrive anyway all on its own.

-- Meditation:
-    Fundamentally empirical exercise.
+- Meditation is a fundamentally empirical exercise.
-    Asks; What is the mind like when it is doing nothing but noticing whatever is in the stream of consciousness?
+    > Asks; What is the mind like when it is doing nothing but noticing whatever is in the
+    > stream of consciousness?
-    What is it like right now?
+    > What is it like right now?

 - We are our habitual thoughts

 - Being mindful of thinking and emotion is the gateway to psychological well-being. (via Sam Harris)

 - "Where is the self if every sign of it is appearing in consciousness?" (via waking up)
    > Self is supposed to be the thing that is conscious.
 However only sign of the self is in consciousness.

 - Emotion is the enemy, do whatever you can to take emotion out of the equation.

 - Mind as an enemy
-   - Used to thinking of our minds as our allies
+   > Used to thinking of our minds as our allies
-   - However in reality, minds are prone to laziness/want to believe a good story/dont want to be challenged/ etc
+   > However in reality, minds are prone to laziness/want to believe a good story/dont want to be challenged/ etc
-   - It is *reason* that is our ally and is needed to keep our minds in check/unbiased.
+   > It is *reason* that is our ally and is needed to keep our minds in check/unbiased.

 - "Fear is the bodies preparation for action.
-  Fear does things behind the scenes to get you physically ready.
+   > Fear does things behind the scenes to get you physically ready.
-  Knowing that this is happening and feeling it work, can help prepare the mind, prevent it from startling" (From Psychology of the fighting man)
+   > Knowing that this is happening and feeling it work, can help prepare the mind, prevent it from startling"
+   > (From Psychology of the fighting man)

 - Can satiate desire by thinking-about or being-aware-of desire.
 Don't necessarily have to indulge the desire.

 - How do you know you're not a brain in a vat?
-Turns outs, you are a brain in a vat!
+   > Turns outs, you are a brain in a vat!
-  Everything you are, think, see, feel is electrical signals.  - Elon Musk
+   >   Everything you are, think, see, feel is electrical signals.  - Elon Musk

 - Notice your emotions, dont necessarily act on them.
 (EQ)

 - Practicing mediation has the intention to be happier and to be better placed to make others happier.
   To suffer less and to be a better placed to let other suffer less.
 - The goal (system) here is Wisdom.